tspriggs/MUSE_PNe_fitting/README.md

                   # e.g. with the Fornax3D survey, FCC167 had center, disk and halo pointings.
                   # (Required)

--- fit            # This flag tells the script to perform the spaxel by spaxel fit,
+--fit            # This flag tells the script to perform the spaxel by spaxel fit,
                   # as sometimes you just want to extract the PNe, and not re-fit all spaxels.
                   # (Not required)

--- sep            # This flag tells the script to save the PNe minicubes in a fits file for futher analysis.
+--sep            # This flag tells the script to save the PNe minicubes in a fits file for futher analysis.
                   # (Not required)
 ```